The Church of Ireland - part of the Anglican Communion

-Hello, you are very welcome to our website, and a very happy and blessed Christmas to all our visitors!
+Hello, you are very welcome to our website.
 Whether you are already a church member or a visitor, we invite you to look around - you will find much to interest you!

 If you have any comments you can use the form on the "Contact us" page.
 St. Macartin's Church of Ireland Cathedral has a prominent position in the main street of Enniskillen, the largest town in County Fermanagh.
 The church has a long and distinguished history, much of which you will find on this website.
 If you know details that we haven't recorded, tell us and we will publish them!

 Click HERE to listen to our bells (recorded in March 2003)